 CORPORATE EDUCATION

-Halliburton: Red Level Lean Leadership, Overhead Crane Training Instructor, 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training, Safety Leadership (2 Days), 10 Management Related Courses (2-3 Days ea.), 75 Computer Delivered HSE Courses (each were 1-4 hrs.)
+Halliburton: Red Level Lean Leadership, Overhead Crane Training Instructor, 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training, Safety Leadership (2 Days), 10 Management Related Courses (2-3 Days ea.), 75 Computer Delivered HSE Courses (each was 1-4 hrs.)

 The Stanley Works: Stanley Environmental Health and Safety Coordinators - Certificate, Lean Sigma - Green Belt, Stanley Production Systems Manager - Certificate (Lean Manager)